FuelLabs/sway-standards/standards/src_5/README.md

 ## Errors

-There shall be error handling.
+There SHALL be error handling.

 ### - `NotOwner`
 This error MUST be emitted when `only_owner()` reverts.